 - After you have covered the research topics, make a compelling shopping experience.
 Although your holiday promotions will play a significant role here, strategic approaches to discounts now can help establish your business as the “go to” for the best deal on certain items.

 - Finally, make sure purchasing is easy and maximizes each order value.
 Consider what upselling capabilities you have with your website and products and address gaps.

-- As your content and promotions begin to roll, start distributing them via relevant social networks.
+- As your content and promotions begin to roll, start distributing or advertising them via relevant social networks.
 Facebook, Pinterest, Instagram, Twitter, and Youtube all have enormous audiences with equally enormous buying potential.
 Consider which networks are most relevant to your product and start adapting the way that you are presenting promotions and content so it’s more relevant to the platform you are using.

 - Monitor the customer response to your early promotions and initiatives and look for ways to source feedback.
 Customers are often willing to provide feedback if you express interest.
 They like to know they are valued and often will provide meaningful insight free of charge.
 Carefully examine that feedback and make improvements to your holiday marketing plan based on what you are hearing.